yabirgb/crdt/README.md

 - A monitorizing tool where for each server you find the counter of views for a certain video that the server has stored (the growing counter).
 - A little web form so you can send a certain number of views to a node
-- A button to load a test where each server is loaded with a random amount of views
+- A button to prepare a test where each server recives a random amount of views

 The webpage fetches every two seconds information from the server.